We use cookies to make your experience better. Learn more about how and why.

-The holiday season is here and for nonprofits that means the giving season is upon us, in fact, it is already in full swing.
-Many nonprofits may be asking, “Is it too late to appeal to my donors for a year end giving campaign?”
+The holiday season is here and for nonprofits that means the giving season is upon us!
+In fact, it is already in full swing!
+If you missed GivingTuesday, you might be asking, “Am I too late to ask my donors for a year-end gift?”

-But how can your organization maximize the year end giving?
-DonorDock is here to help convert year end statistics into actionable steps and help meet your year end fundraising goals.
+But how can your nonprofit organization maximize year-end giving?
+Let’s convert year-end statistics into actionable steps to help your nonprofit meet its year-end fundraising goals!

 December Year End Giving Statistics